 Operations are supplemented by a syndicated operating line of credit with Canadian chartered banks, which margins Melcor's land development assets (raw land inventory, land under development and agreements receivable).
 We also use fixed rate, long-term mortgage financing on our revenue producing assets to raise capital for acquisitions, development activities, and other business expenditures.
 As such, most of our borrowings are in the form of long-term, property specific financings such as mortgages or project financings secured by specific assets.
-At the end of 2014, Melcor had project specific financings on four residential community projects and two commercial development projects.
-At December 31, 2014 this debt totalled \$34.21 million.
+Melcor also has project specific financings on residential community and commercial development projects.